 How to Use a Pond Vacuum Cleaner?

-Pond vacuum works like magic, but if you can’t use it properly, you will fail to make the most out of the device.
-So you need to know the correct procedure of using a pond vac.
+Pond vacuum cleaners work like magic.
+But if you can’t use it properly, you will fail to make the most out of the device.
+So you need to know the correct procedure of using a pond vacuum.

 To start the vacuuming process, you need to take the machine near the pond.
-Place the vacuum machine at least 3 feet away from the pond’s edge.
+Place the pond vacuum cleaner at least 3 feet away from the pond’s edge.
 After that, unwrap the discharge hose and place the hose to the nearest ditch or lawn.